Kanaries/Rath/README.md

 ## Developer Documentation

-This project is an alpha software.
+RATH software is in open alpha stage.
 We are working on improving its code and documentation.

 If you are using RATH for your project(s), please let us know what are you using it for by emailing us at  [support@kanaries.org](support@kanaries.org).
 Feedbacks are also welcomed.
 If you find a bug or have a feature request, please create an issue.